PIesPnuema/VirusTotalNetstatCheck/README.md

 MIT_LICENSE
 ## Contributing

 I will not be maintaining this project.
+I hammered this together so I know there is room for improvement.
+If make it better feel free to let me know so I can fork yours.